First Trimester: Coping with Nausea & Food Aversion

 Nausea tends to be made much worse when our blood sugars get low.
 During pregnancy, your blood sugar naturally runs on the high side in order to ensure a good supply of energy to your growing baby, so, nausea can be seen as a signal that your developing baby is utilizing fuel and growing well.

-To help fight nausea, it’s important to not let your self get too hungry and when you do eat, choose a "safe starch" and enjoy it with lots of healthy fats.
-Studies have shown that a 10mg Vitamin B6 supplement along with some ginger root has show to be effective in reducing nausea and is a worthy addition to your vitamin regime.
+2. Studies have shown that a 10mg Vitamin B6 supplement along with some ginger root has show to be effective in reducing nausea and is a worthy addition to your vitamin regime.

 What’s a safe starch?

 The concept of ‘safe’ starches comes from Perfect Health Diet authors Paul and Shou-Ching Jaminet.
 They define ‘safe’ starches as “food, which, after normal cooking, lacks toxins, chiefly protein toxins.”
 These foods are low in phytates, which bind to nutrients like zinc, iron, calcium, and magnesium, which your body needs lots of during pregnancy.
+Most safe starches are also complex starches and are digested more slowly, limiting any wild blood sugar spikes that could worsen nausea and/or fatigue.

 Meg approved Pregnancy friendly Safe Starches: